smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 and I expect much more to follow.
 Sadly, the feedback has been mostly negative so far :( Players seem to have rather high expectations, reporting the model's bad decisions (such as the ones I outlined above) as issues to be fixed.
+Easier said than done, but they're being honest and that's what matters.

 My working theory is that the LLM boom in recent years has raised the AI bar to an extent where people take human-like AI behaviour as a baseline.
 LLMs and RL agents are fundamentally different and while transformers brought a revolution for all language models, we are yet to see a similar breaktrhough in reinforcement learning.
 Until then, comparing RL agents to LLMs is not a fair matchup.
-That being said, I value the criticism, as it will be useful for the upcoming generations of new MMAI models, and I already have a few ideas in mind for the next version of MMAI.
+That being said, I know the criticism will still be useful for the upcoming generations of new MMAI models, and I already have a few ideas in mind for the next versions.
 Stay tuned :)

 ---